-Thanks to an excellent sports reporting class that granted me access, back in January I had the opportunity to observe a practice with the women's basketball.
+Thanks to an excellent sports reporting class that granted me access, I had the opportunity to observe a practice with the women's basketball team back in January.
 A few weeks later I was privileged enough to sit down in head coach Katie Meier’s office to try and get to know her a little better.
 I came away from our meeting feeling like a child walking out of a toy store simply because of how refreshing it was to talk to her, and how engaging she is as a person.
 As I left, I thought to myself “How could anyone NOT want to play for that woman?”

 Coach Meier possesses tremendous grit, courage, honesty, and has a presence about her that cannot go unnoticed.
-I had a great time talking to her and did not want to leave.
+I had a great time talking to her and did not want to leave her office.
 It was easy for me to see how down to Earth she was, and it’s no wonder that her teams are tightly knit, it starts from the top.

 Her leadership qualities are top notch, and what I love most about her is that she is a straight shooter.
 She also knows that balance is important.
 From coaching, to family, spending time with friends, and everything in between, coach Meier does her best to make sure all her bases are covered.
-There’s a reason she was inducted to the UM Sports Hall of Fame, and if you do not know, I hope this helps.
+There’s a reason she was inducted to the UM Sports Hall of Fame.
 Enjoy...

 Katie Meier’s Fight for “Plan B”